 Shareable Snacks: Cater to bigger groups by adding shareable dishes to your menu during this time.

 Try a Theme: Turn it into an event with a food and drink menu that follows a specific theme like Taco Tuesday or Monday Night Football.

 As you test out different happy hour menus, remember to keep an eye on check sizes.
 Paying attention to this important metric will help you understand the popularity of each dish, how much customers are ordering, and the impact on your bottom line.

 4. Include Non-Alcoholic Options

-If your happy hour promotion only focuses on alcoholic drinks, you could be missing out on a huge part of the market.
+If your promotion only focuses on alcoholic drinks, you could be missing out on a huge part of the market.

 Believe it or not, 40% of consumers worldwide are interested in decreasing their alcohol consumption for health reasons.
 Plus, the market for low- to zero-alcohol drinks is expected to grow by 32% between 2018 and 2022.
 This is a growing trend that’s largely driven by health-conscious consumers who want to drink less without cutting into their social life.

 To cater to non-drinkers and the “sober curious,” you can sprinkle some creative mocktails in with your other drink specials.
-You can even create an entirely zero-proof happy hour menu – an option that’s particularly great for restaurants operating in states that have banned happy hour drink specials.
+You can even create an entirely zero-proof happy hour menu – an option that’s particularly great for restaurants operating in states that have banned these types of drink specials.

 5. Prepare Staff